-FasteningAmbient temperature should always be taken into consideration when attempting to fastenFoam to walls, poles, frames, wood and other plastics.
+Ambient temperature should always be taken into consideration when attempting to fasten Foam to walls, poles, frames, wood and other plastics.
 As a thermoplastic, InteFoam is susceptible to expansion or contraction when there are significant changes in temperature.
 Dark colors tend to absorb more heat when exposed to direct sunlight.

-When using bolts or screw for mounting, it is recommended to drill oversized or slotted holes positioned at least 1" from the edges in order to compensate for this characteristic common to most plastics (see illustration 10) Grommets or a dab of silicone in the holes will create a tighter hold.
+When using bolts or screw for mounting, it is recommended to drill oversized or slotted holes positioned at least 1" from the edges in order to compensate for this characteristic common to most plastics.
+Grommets or a dab of silicone in the holes will create a tighter hold.

-To allow stress relief from expansion, bolts, and screws should only be moderately tightened.
+To allow stress relief from expansion, bolts and screws should only be moderately tightened.
 Apply the coefficient of linear expansion from Table 4 to the total temperature swing differential to calculate your specific requirements.

 Thread cutting and thread forming screws may be used to mount lightweight objects to Foam.
 Use moderate torque pressure to avoid stripping the threads.
+If wind shear forces are a consideration, using large diameter washers is recommended to spread the load forces over a larger area.